 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

-What metricsWhat Do Metrics Mean in a Call Centre?
+What Do Metrics Mean in a Call Centre?

-Call centres are a critical part of any company.
+Call centres are a key part of any company.
 Geared towards customer service, they are often the first point of contact a customer has with a firm.

-Call centres present a unique opportunity to turn an unhappy customer into a satisfied one, thus ensuring great word-of-mouth marketing—the best marketing.
+Call centres present a unique opportunity to turn an unhappy customer into a satisfied one, therefore ensuring great word-of-mouth marketing.
 In short, a call centre's effectiveness defines a thriving business.

 Key Performance Indicators (KPIs) are used to measure a call centre's success—metrics that measure its efficiency with the help of specific data sets.

-KPIs are used for anything in business, from personnel evaluations to sales.
+KPIs are used for anything in business, from personal evaluations to sales.
 In the context of call centres, KPIs help businesses assess if a call centre delivers the best possible customer service at the lowest cost.

 Metrics in call centres measure all aspects of the interaction between agents and customers.
 They track the time, responsiveness, and resolution of calls with measurable data that can be compared across departments and throughout time.